tomoki0924/DeepLearningMugenKnock/README.md

 ## License

-$copy; Yoshito Nagaoka All Rights Reserved.
+&copy; Yoshito Nagaoka All Rights Reserved.

 This is under MIT License.